PROBIC/mGEMS/README.md

 does pseudoalignment and another program that estimates an assignment probability matrix for the reads to the alignment targets.

-*Note:* This version and the previous versions of mGEMS assume that you are using a Themisto version between v0.1.1 and v1.2.0.
+__Note:__ This version and the previous versions of mGEMS assume that you are using a *Themisto version between v0.1.1 and v1.2.0*.
 Update your mGEMS installation for compatibility with newer versions of Themisto.

-We recommend to use [Themisto](https://github.com/algbio/themisto) (versions between v0.1.1 or v1.2.0, update mGEMS for compatibility with newer versions) for pseudoalignment and [mSWEEP](https://github.com/probic/mSWEEP) (v1.3.2 or newer) for estimating the probability matrix.
+We recommend to use [Themisto](https://github.com/algbio/themisto) (*versions between v0.1.1 or v1.2.0*, update mGEMS for compatibility with newer versions) for pseudoalignment and [mSWEEP](https://github.com/probic/mSWEEP) (v1.3.2 or newer) for estimating the probability matrix.
 For assembling the bins output by